 Dance, dance, dance

-The dance lessons will include solo dance, couple dance and group dance.
-There will be Latin American couple dances jive and salsa, and solo and group dances like showjazz and hiphop/funk.
-The dance study group will include the history behind the dances as well as the fundamental technical principles and learning about practical performance.
+The dance lessons will include both solo dance, couple dance and group dance.
+It will be the Latin American couple dances jive and salsa, and solo and group dances like showjazz and hiphop/funk.
+The dance study group will both include the history behind the dances, the fundamental technical principles and the learning of the practical performance.
 It will also be possible to dig deeper into some of the dances after the students wishes.

 Mathias Findalen & Jesper Himmelstrup